Skip to main content

 Observation Configuration

-Chronon uses a unified logging model where each event type (debug, info, warn, error, trace) is an independent "channel" with its own enable/format settings.
+Chronon uses a unified logging model where each event type (debug, info, warn, error, trace) is an independent "channel" with its own enable settings.
 Categories and temporal filters are shared across all channels.
+Log channels are text-only (events.log); trace events go to the unified Perfetto timeline (timeline.pftrace).

 simulation: